Min2323/Min2323.github.io/_pages/about.md

 I majored in **life sciences and minored in computer science** during my undergraduate studies.
 Initially, I was deeply interested in drug discovery and believed that becoming a medical doctor would bring me closer to developing new therapies by treating real patients.

 While I found clinical practice rewarding, I gradually realized that through research, I could help not just individual patients, but potentially many more people.
-This led me to pursue a PhD in biomedical informatics, where **I aim to fulfill the promise of precision medicine by harnessing the vast, diverse data generated in hospitals.**
+This led me to pursue a PhD in biomedical informatics, where **I aim to fulfill the promise of precision medicine by harnessing the vast and diverse data generated in hospitals.**

 My research goal is **to integrate clinical data science, pharmacoepidemiology, and medical AI to develop frameworks that advance precision medicine by combining diverse modality of biological and clinical data.** I hope to support better, more personalized decisions in patient care.